metrorailings/OwlBlog/content/posts/2022-coaching-analysis-part-2.md

 It's hard to assess these Saints.
 First off, Dennis Allen's previous head coaching experience was disastrous, to say the least.
 Though it's argued he wasn't given much help in terms of roster talent, the Raiders only logged 8 wins under him while losing 22 contests.

 As a defensive coordinator though, the man's worked magic, marshaling quite a bit of production from a roster that's above average at best.
+His defense consistently kept teams in negative EPA territory last season.
+A few of the sadder games they put forth last year came when they suffered as a result of the mistakes the offense kept making.